ncultra/sandbox/README.md

 ###Debugging messages###
-In the current build debugging messagez are turned on and are quite verbose.
+In the current build debugging messages are turned on and are quite verbose.
 These should be turned off before deployment.
 The can be re-enabled if necessary.